-▲ Ice fog, Upper Koyukuk Partners As the primary nonprofit education partner of the Dalton Highway region, Alaska Geographic connects people to Alaska's magnificent wildlands through experiential education, award-winning books and maps, and by directly supporting the state's parks, forests, and refuges.
-Over the past 50 years, Alaska Geographic has donated more than \$20 million to help fund educational and interpretive programs throughout Alaska's public lands.
-Alaska Geographic operates bookstores across the state, including two locations along the Dalton Highway: the Visitor Contact Station at the Yukon River Crossing and the Arctic Interagency Visitor Center in Coldfoot.
+As the primary nonprofit education partner of the Dalton Highway region, Alaska Geographic connects people to Alaska's magnificent wildlands through experiential education, award-winning books and maps, and by directly supporting the state's parks, forests, and refuges.
+Over the past 60 years, Alaska Geographic has donated more than \$20 million to help fund educational and interpretive programs throughout Alaska's public lands.

+Alaska Geographic operates stores across the state, including two locations along the Dalton Highway: the Visitor Contact Station at the Yukon River Crossing and the Arctic Interagency Visitor Center in Coldfoot.

 Your purchases at these locations directly support the Dalton Highway Corridor-a portion of every sale helps fund educational and interpretive programs throughout the region.

-To find out more, become a member, or browse our selection of Alaska books, maps, and films, stop by any Alaska Geographic bookstore or visit our website at www.alaskageographic.org
+To find out more, become a member, or to browse our selection of Alaska books, maps, films, and more, visit one of our stores or point your web browser to akgeo.org